-- 1 tsp crushed red pepper flakes 1/2 tsp for less heat
+- 1 ½ teaspoon crushed red pepper flakes

 - salt to taste

-- Once the pepper flakes sizzle for about 10 seconds, add the onion and garlic.
-Saute until golden, about 5 minutes.
+- Once the pepper flakes sizzle for about 10 seconds, add garlic.
+Saute for 20 seconds.

-- Season with 1/2 tsp of black pepper and salt to taste.
+- Season with ½ teaspoon of black pepper and salt to taste.
 Stir.

 - Cover with a lid for about 10 minutes.

-- Add all the pasta to the sauce.
+- Now add all the pasta to the sauce.